prashkmr/prashkmr.github.io/about.md

 # <center>News</center>

 **June 2025: Our work on Investigating and Characterizing Real-World Point Clouds w.r.t.
-Topological Properties - [Revisiting Point Cloud Completion: Are We Ready For The Real-World?](https://arxiv.org/pdf/2411.17580), in collabiation with the University of Antwerp has been accepted at ICCV - 2025**
+Topological Properties - [Revisiting Point Cloud Completion: Are We Ready For The Real-World?](https://arxiv.org/pdf/2411.17580), in collabaration with the University of Antwerp has been accepted at ICCV - 2025**

 **May 2025: Our work on Real World Generalizable Persona Indentification - [Persona Identification in E-Commerce with Scarce Labels and In-Context Graph Learning](https://dl.acm.org/doi/10.1145/3711896.3737080 in collaboration with Prof. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/), Prof. [Abhijnan Chakraborty](https://cse.iitkgp.ac.in/~abhijnan/) and FLipkart India Pvt.
 Ltd. has been accepted at KDD Research Track - 2025**